CalfCrusher/BSC-Chain-Honeypot-Detector/README.md

 ## Detection Techniques

+### 1. Basic Token Info
+- Retrieves token name, symbol, decimals, and total supply
+- Validates contract is properly deployed

+### 2. Source Code Verification
+- Checks if contract is verified on BSCScan
+- Unverified contracts are flagged as high risk
+- Verified contracts allow for code review

-### 1. Ownership Check
+### 3. Ownership Check
 - Verifies if contract ownership is renounced
 - Checks owner's percentage of total supply
 - High owner concentration is flagged as risky

-### 2. Bytecode Analysis
+### 4. Bytecode Analysis
 - Scans for dangerous opcodes that could enable backdoors
 - Detects selfdestruct and delegatecall patterns
+- Identifies potential hidden admin functions

+### 5. Max Transaction Limits
+- Checks for `maxTxAmount` restrictions
+- Flags extremely low limits (<0.1% of supply) as honeypot indicators
+- Low limits can prevent selling meaningful amounts

+### 6. Pause/Lock Mechanisms
+- Detects if contract is paused
+- Checks if trading is disabled
+- Identifies tokens that can be frozen by owner

-### 3. Liquidity Analysis
+### 7. Liquidity Analysis
 - Checks for liquidity pair on PancakeSwap
-- Evaluates liquidity depth
+- Evaluates liquidity depth in BNB
-- Low liquidity indicates higher risk
+- Low liquidity indicates higher risk and manipulation potential

+### 8. Transfer Restrictions
+- Tests if transfer function is callable
+- Identifies paused or blocked transfers
+- Detects hidden transfer restrictions

+### 9. Tax/Fee Analysis
+- Estimates combined buy and sell taxes
+- Calculates effective tax from round-trip simulation
+- Flags tokens with extremely high taxes (>50%)
+- High taxes can make it unprofitable to sell

+### 10. Gas Estimation
+- Estimates gas costs for transfers
+- Normal transfers should cost 50k-100k gas
+- Extremely high gas (>500k) indicates complex/suspicious logic

-### 4. Buy/Sell Simulation
+### 11. Buy/Sell Simulation
 - Simulates buying tokens with BNB
 - Simulates selling tokens back to BNB
 - Calculates round-trip slippage
-- Detects if selling is blocked or restricted
+- Detects if selling is blocked or heavily taxed

-### 5. Transfer Restrictions
-- Tests if transfer function is callable
-- Identifies paused or blocked transfers
+- **Most critical test** - proves if you can actually sell

 ## Requirements